shiftkey-labs/Shiftkey-GenAI-Hacks/README.md

 ## Introduction

-Dive into the world of Generative AI and make a substantial impact in healthcare.
-This hackathon challenges you to create solutions that enhance health outcomes and wellbeing.
+Dive into the world of Generative AI and make a meaningful impact on mental wellbeing.
+This hackathon challenges you to create innovative solutions that enhance mental health outcomes using AI technology.

 ## Theme

-**UN SDG 3: Good Health and Wellbeing** - Utilize Generative AI to create transformative health solutions.
+**Mental Wellbeing** - Utilize Generative AI to create transformative mental health solutions.

 ## Requirements